ajwl/ps1/_posts/2017-12-02-drawing-a-wavering-line.md

 ```

+### 7. Add smoothness
-7. An interesting property we can add in here is smoothness, which gives you more
+An interesting property we can add in here is smoothness, which gives you more
 control over how random the line is.
 To achieve this we'll add a variable `i` as a counter, inside the body of setInterval we'll iterate i.
 We'll also add a value called `smoothness`.
 And only change fluctuation `f` when `i`, the number of times the